What is Meaningful Use?

 With ClinicTracker Connect MU Edition, you can apply for Meaningful Use funds and receive up to $63,750 in reimbursement per Eligible Provider.
 That’s too much income to ignore.
 And we can even point you to resources that will help you navigate the process of attesting for those funds.

-In addition to Meaningful Use Stage 2, ClinicTracker Connect is fully HIPAA-compliant and can handle DSM-5 and ICD10 coding standards – well ahead of the 2015 deadlines.
+In addition to Meaningful Use Stage 2, ClinicTracker Connect is fully HIPAA-compliant and can handle DSM-5 and ICD10 coding standards.

 Now that it meets all Federal standards and guidelines, ClinicTracker becomes even more powerful in its ability to maximize your clinic’s income and service quality.
 Some of the many new features include: